10 new COVID-19 cases announced Saturday in three Nebraska counties; Iowa confirms 23 new cases

 The previous positive case had traveled to Colorado on March 8-9, developed symptoms on Sunday, and visited his health care provider on Monday, according to the release.
 The man, who continues to self-isolate at home, has mild symptoms, the release states.

 Health officials said Saturday the man had visited two public locations — both in Omaha — before becoming symptomatic.
-The exposure sites and timeframes are:
+The

 - Charlestown Restaurant, 7540 Dodge St., Omaha from 1 to 2:30 p.m.
 Sunday